 Available in numerous shapes and sizes, manufactured paving slabs are proving increasingly popular.

-Brick is a versatile material for building patios.
+Brick is another option for a patio surface.
 It lends itself to all manner of pattern and colour combinations and produces a distinctive finish.
 With a little weathering over time, it can really look the part.

 Brick has a few distinct disadvantages.
 It’s porous, which means it retains water.
 In the winter, this water can freeze and cause cracking.
 You need to check it annually and provide replacement bricks where needed.